 Self-care is one of the most important aspects of living a full life!
 It is a much needed strength to learn in healing trauma.
 Unfortunately, many trauma-survivors struggle to see their own needs for self-care.

 As a trauma-informed therapist, I talk about secure attachment because it’s the ideal model for the basis of any healthy relationship.
 Your earliest attachments with parents or caregivers shape your abilities and expectations for relationships throughout life.
 Your first relationships impact how your sense of self develops, and how you see relationships working.

-I just saw Dear Evan Hansen on Broadway.
+In 2018 I saw Dear Evan Hansen on Broadway.
 As a therapist, I’m so excited to see a Broadway musical explore the world of social anxiety and mental illness with such care.
-What a remarkable show!
+In 2019, the show is scheduled to tour through over 30 cities in the USA and Canada.
 I admire Dear Evan Hansen for presenting mental health issues and the stigma around them, with humanity and compassion.
 Continue reading